wonambi-python/wonambi/docs/source/gui/notes.rst

 For Compumedics staging, you will be prompted to provide the staging start time.

-For all sources but FASST, you will be asked to provide a rater name, under which to save the staging in the Annotations file.
+For all sources but FASST, you will be asked to provide a rater name, under which to save the staging in the Annotation File.
 You may create a new rater or overwrite the staging in an existing one.

 For FASST staging, you'll first be asked to load the ``.mat`` file containing the FASST sleep scores.
 Then you'll need to indicate where to save the annotations in ``.xml`` format.